ninjaaron/compose-struct/README.rst

 compose
 =======
-yet another namedtuple alternative for Python
+Yet another namedtuple alternative for Python

 ``compose.struct`` is something like an alternative to namedtuple, attrs_ and now dataclasses_ in Python 3.7.